-In Louisiana, a COA or HOA has what is called a "privilege" (an assessments lien) if the owner fails to pay the assessments.
-To be preserved, the COA or HOA must record a "claim of privilege" in the mortgage records in the parish in which the property is located (La.
+In Louisiana, a COA or HOA has what's called a "privilege" (an assessments lien) if the owner fails to pay the assessments.
+To be preserved, the COA or HOA must record a "claim of privilege" in the mortgage records in the parish where the property is located.
+(La.
 Rev. Stat.
 Ann. § 9:1123.115(A)(2), § 9:1146).

-A COA or HOA in Louisiana is permitted to include the following charges in its lien:
+A COA or HOA in Louisiana is generally permitted to include the following charges in its lien:

-Further, if a condo unit owner fails to timely pay the assessments for a period of three months or more during any eight-month period (and the COA provides notice to the owner as required), the COA may accelerate one year of condo fees in advance and file a privilege for this amount (La.
+Further, if a condo unit owner fails to timely pay the assessments for a period of three months or more during any eight-month period—and the COA provides notice to the owner as legally required—the COA may accelerate one year of condo fees in advance and file a privilege for this amount.
+(La.
 Rev. Stat.
 Ann. § 9:1123.115(A)).

 A COA's assessments lien is prior to all other liens and encumbrances, except for:

-HOA liens in Louisiana are prioritized based on the date of recordation (La.
+HOA liens in Louisiana are prioritized based on the date of recordation.
+(La.
 Rev. Stat.
 Ann. § 9:1148).
-(Learn about lien priority and what happens to a first mortgage in an HOA foreclosure in What happens to my mortgages if the HOA forecloses on its lien?)
+So, an association lien will likely be junior in priority to a first mortgage.